 By Terry Trucco

 It isn’t easy to steal a scene from Matt Damon and Emily Blunt.
-But the Waldorf=Astoria in all its Art Deco glory does precisely that during the early scenes of The Adjustment Bureau, the new sci-fi-tinged thriller that opened this weekend.
-After all, there’s not a lot, living or inanimate, that can compete with the Waldorf’s vaunted Hall of Mirrors, patterned after the original in Versailles, in terms of jaw-drop wonder.
+But the Waldorf-Astoria in all its Art Deco glory does precisely that during the early scenes of The Adjustment Bureau, the new sci-fi-tinged thriller that opened this weekend.
+After all, there’s not a lot, living or inanimate, that can compete with the Waldorf’s vaunted Hall of Mirrors, patterned after the original in Versailles.

-From Weekend at the Waldorf in 1945, the first movie ever filmed at a hotel, to Scent of a Woman, The Out-of-Towners, Coming to America and Serendipity, the Waldorf has shown over the years it was more than ready for its close-up.
-From the looks of its cameo in The Adjustment Bureau, it still is.
+From Weekend at the Waldorf in 1945, the first movie ever filmed at a hotel, to Scent of a Woman, The Out-of-Towners, Coming to America and Serendipity, the Waldorf has shown it loves star turns.
+It still does.